Kikokushijo/Anime-Character-Classifier/README.md

             \1
             \...        // Depend on how many frames you capture, each subfolder contains 50 frames in default.
         \training_data
+            \dict.txt   // You can put your own class dictionary here
             \0
             \1
             \...        // Depend on how many subclasses you set.